linhdan2109/Portfolio_Projects/Loan Analytics/Data Analysis process.md

 - (6) Revolving line utilization rate
 - (7) The total number of credit account

 **Steps to do a t-test:**

+---

 _Step 1: Define Hypotheses:_

 - Null Hypothesis (H0): There is no significant difference between the means of the two status.
-- Alternative Hypothesis (H1): There is a significant difference between the means of the two status.
+- Alternative Hypothesis (H1): There is a significant difference between the means of the two status.\

+---

 _Step 2: Choose the Appropriate t-test:_

 Depending on whether the variances of the two samples are equal or not, we can choose between the equal variance t-test (also known as the pooled t-test) or the unequal variance t-test (also known as the Welch's t-test).

+---

 _Step 3: Calculate the t-statistic and Degrees of Freedom:_